New England Patriots vs. New Orleans Saints NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- New England played seven games with more than 42.5 points scored, its current matchup's point total, last year.
+- Of 16 games last year, New England played seven with more than 42.5 points scored, its current matchup's point total.

-- New Orleans played 11 games last year (61.1% of opportunities) in which the teams combined to score more than 42.5 points.

-- The two teams averaged a combined 8.0 more points per game (50.5) a season ago than this game's over/under of 42.5 points.
+- The Patriots and the Saints combined to average 8.0 more points per game a season ago than the total of 42.5 set for this game.

-- The Patriots and the Saints saw their opponents average a combined 0.7 more points per game last season than the point total of 42.5 set for this outing.
+- Opponents of these two teams averaged a combined 43.2 points per game last season, 0.7 more than the over/under in this game.

-- The Patriots' average point total in matchups last year was 44.8, 2.3 points higher than the over/under in this game.
+- The average total the Patriots had set in matchups last year was 2.3 more points than this outing's point total.

 Patriots stats and trends